Welcome to Colby Hill Inn!

 An ECO retreat and Dining Destination.
 Colby Hill Inn caters to romantic couples, families, private meetings or events, people who are looking for outdoor recreation, and foodies who are seeking an innovative meal crafted from foods within our region.
 Whatever your plans include during the day, you will certainly want to dine with us and locals in The Grazing Room.
 Bruce Barnes is a celebrated chef who has led all culinary operations at the World Bank in Washington, DC and owned two successful East Village restaurants.
 The Grazing Room is already receiving outstanding reviews and accolades for his expert culinary execution and varied menus.

-Our decisions are made with a focus on bringing the property to new heights in guest services and comfort, environmental sustainability, support to the community, and investment in our staff.
+Our decisions are made with a focus on bringing the property to new heights in guest services and comfort, environmental sustainability, support to the community and local farmers, and investment in our staff.

 A Message from Your Innkeepers